 Facilities and suppliers subject to the Greenhouse Gas Reporting Program (GHGRP) must register online through e-GGRT.
 Applicability of the rule to your facility or operation depends on the Greenhouse gas (GHG) source categories located at the facility or supplier, the emission level of greenhouse gases and the production capacity.
-See the General Provisions Info Sheet for more information.
+See the GHGRP General Fact Sheet for more information.

 For help in assessing whether your facility or supply operation is required to report GHG emissions in e-GGRT, refer to the Applicability Tool.
 Note that information tailored to suppliers and other affected entities can also be found there.

 Facility registration is a one-time, multi-step process, potentially involving several individuals associated with the facility or supplier.
 All participants in the facility registration process must first register as e-GGRT users.

 There are four roles in the GHGRP, as described below: